edi3d3d/GTNH-Thaumcraft-Research-Solver/README.md

-How to remove aspects so the solver doesnt use them by default all aspects can be used
+How to remove aspects so the solver doesnt use them
+By default all aspects can be used

 1. Open `ThaumSolver.c`
 2. In the function `populate()` add a `//` before the function `add_aspect` that has the aspects you wish not to use as the first parameter